 In this way we can support Tel Aviv University’s vital role in changing lives that change the world.

-Throughout the year and country, we offer a stimulating variety of cultural, social and educational activities: special briefings, international conferences, intimate get-togethers, and more formal events.
-As an Australian Friend, you’ll have access to some of the best leaders and thinkers from all over the world.
+Throughout the year and country, we offer a stimulating variety of cultural, social and educational activities: special briefings, international conferences, intimate get-togethers and more formal events.
+As an Australian Friend, you have access to some of the best leaders and thinkers from all over the world.

-Traditionally, we have provided scholarships for financially underprivileged Israeli students, including new immigrants, and IDF Reservists.
+Traditionally, we have provided scholarships for financially underprivileged Israeli students from all backgrounds, including new immigrants and IDF Reservists.

-We still do, but with more membership financial support, our activities have spread to encompass direct support of research,
+We still do, but our activities have spread to encompass:

 AFTAU is a dynamic organisation which:

 Represents Tel Aviv University (TAU) here in Australia.

 Is involved in the promotion and increasing public awareness of TAU.